Benno-K/PublicScripts/README.md

 Sends a timestamped test
 email.

+## throttle info
+This reads out the Rasberry Pi's throttle-info byte and interprets the bits.
+So you find out whether your raspi is or was throttled and why.

+Depending on the bit currently set, you may see one or more of the following lines:
+- Under-voltage (now)
+- ARM frequency capped (now)
+- Currently throttled
+- Soft temperature limit (now)
+- Under-voltage (has occurred since boot)
+- ARM frequency capping (has occurred)
+- Throttling (has occurred)
+- Soft temperature limit (has occurred)

+To use: Just run it on a Raspberry Pi.

 ## tymus

 tymus is a small wrapper script to send test/diagnostic email messages from the command line.
 It reads defaults from a per-mailserver profile (config) file, constructs a swaks command for the SMTP transaction and runs it.